-We recognise that settings have an important role to play in supporting the mental health and wellbeing of their children.
+We recognise that schools have an important role to play in supporting the mental health and wellbeing of their pupils.

+Staff are aware of how experiences of children can affect emotional wellbeing, mental health and school attendance.
 We acknowledge that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.